Arleigh Burke-class destroyer: Passive defenses

 The destroyers have Mark 36 infrared and chaff decoy launchers, as well as Nulka decoy launchers, for spoofing incoming AShMs.
 For defeating incoming torpedoes, the class has two AN/SLQ-25 Nixie towed countermeasures.
 The ships' Prairie-Maskers can reduce their radiated noise.

 A collective protection system makes the Arleigh Burke class the first U.S. warships designed with an air-filtration system against nuclear, biological, and chemical warfare (NBC).
 Other NBC defenses include double air-locked hatches, pressurized compartments, and an external countermeasure washdown system.
 The class's electronics are hardened against electromagnetic pulses.
-Fire suppression equipment includes water sprinklers in the living quarters and combat information center (CIC).
+Fire suppression equipment includes water sprinklers in the living quarters and the combat information center (CIC).

 Weapon systems

 The Arleigh Burke class are multi-mission ships with numerous combat systems, including anti-aircraft missiles, land attack missiles, ship-to-ship missiles, and an anti-submarine warfare (ASW) system.
-Missiles are stored in and fired from Mark 41 Vertical Launching System (VLS) cells; with 90 cells on Flights I–II and 96 cells starting with Flight IIA, the Arleigh Burkes are more heavily armed than many preceding guided-missile cruiser classes.
+Missiles are stored in and fired from Mark 41 Vertical Launching System (VLS) cells.
+Flight I and II ships have 90 total VLS cells; starting with Flight IIA, the ships have 96 total VLS cells.
 The Arleigh Burke-class destroyer is equipped with the Aegis Combat System, which combines information from the ship's sensors to display a coherent image of the environment and guides weapons to targets using advanced tracking and fire control.

 Their main radar differs from traditional mechanically rotating radars.
 Instead, Aegis uses the AN/SPY-1D passive electronically scanned array (or the AN/SPY-6 active electronically scanned array on Flight III ships), which allows continual tracking of targets simultaneous to area scans.
 The system's computer control also allows centralization of the previously separate tracking and targeting functions.
 The system is resistant to electronic countermeasures.